justinkelly/Relais-PDS-login/README.md

 # Relais-PDS-login
-Allows Relais to use ExLibris PDS (Primo login system) to authenticate users and use ExLibris Alma to manage user/group authorisation.
+Allows Relais to use ExLibris PDS (Primo login system) to authenticate users and use ExLibris Alma for user/group authorisation.

 * This assumes NCIP has been setup between Relais and ExLibris Alma
 * That you have access to the Alma API - you need to setup an API key with access to production user details - read-only